mikeperry-tor/tor/doc/HACKING/CircuitPaddingDevelopment.md

 libevent timer accuracy issue, which causes callbacks to vary up to 10ms from their scheduled time, even in absence of load.

+All of these issues strongly suggest that you either truncate the resolution of any timers you feed to your classifier, or that you omit timestamps entirely from the classification problem until these issues are addressed.

 ### 7.3.
 Better Machine Negotiation